kjappelbaum/structure_comp/docs/source/quickstart.rst

 If you have properties -- great, use those!
 With you don't have any, calculate some using some package like zeo++ or matminer.
-If you really want to compare structures, you can use the `DistStatistic` class.
+If you really want to compare structures, you can use the :code:`DistStatistic` class.
 Using the randomized RMSD is decently quick, constructing structure graphs can take some time and probably does not lead to more insight: